ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - If you know all kinds of pain, you become master of pleasure.<br>

-- When a cult becomes mainstream, it becomes a religion.<br>

-- If execution by lethal injection was already invented in the time of Jesus, gigantic syringes would be hanging on the altars of Catholic churches.<br>

 - Never make important decisions when you are hungry, drunk, angry, tired, injured, sleepy, drugged, ecstatic, or dismal.<br>